mknichel/javascript-errors/README.md

 http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/#toc-sourceurl describes the sourceURL annotation in more detail.

+*  Up until Chrome 42, Chrome did not compute line numbers correctly for inline scripts that use the sourceURL annotation.
+See https://bugs.chromium.org/p/v8/issues/detail?id=3920 for more information.
+*  TODO: File a bug for: there's a bug triggered only in certain applications where the line number reported in stack traces that come from inline scripts is relative to the HTML document even when sourceURL is used, which results in bad deobfuscation for those stacks.

 ##### Eval stack traces

-There are other differences in the stack trace besides just the use of the sourceURL annotation.
+For code that uses eval, there are other differences in the stack trace besides whether or not it uses the sourceURL annotation.
 In Chrome, a stack trace from a statement used in eval could look like:

 ```
 Error: Error from eval